<< WHAT ARE THE REALISTIC ALTERNATIVES TO NEGOTIATING? >>

 Each side must be careful not to put the other side in a position

-where they feel the need to `dig in' for a hard fight just because there is no
+where they feel the need to `dig in' for a hard fight just because

 face saving way out.